webloft/mysql-native/MIGRATING_TO_V2.md

 Unfortunately, these improvements have necessitated some breaking changes to the API for the [Prepared](http://semitwist.com/mysql-native/mysql/prepared/Prepared.html) struct.
-Any code which uses prepared statements will need a small update.
+Any code which uses prepared statements will need some small updates.

 The changes needed in your code are simple syntactical changes.
 Before, in v1.x.x, you would call the exec/query functions on your Prepared